Distraction as a Complementary Therapy for Cancer

 Distraction has been found to help when people are experiencing anxiety, nausea, or

 pain.
 It does not cure cancer.
-But it has been shown that distracting a person’s’
+But it has been shown that distracting a person’s mind

-mind from unpleasant thoughts, procedures, or pain can help them feel better.
+from unpleasant thoughts, procedures, or pain may help them feel better.